-The Management of Asian Terminals, Inc. (the "Company") is responsible for the preparation and fair presentation of the financial statements including the schedules attached therein, as at and for the years ended December 31, 2024 and 2023 in accordance with the prescribed financial reporting framework indicated therein, and for such internal control as Management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+The Management of Asian Terminals, Inc. and its Subsidiaries (the "Group") is responsible for the preparation and fair presentation of the consolidated financial statements including the schedules attached therein, as at December 31, 2024 and 2023 and for each of the three years in the period ended December 31, 2024 in accordance with the prescribed financial reporting framework indicated therein, and for such internal control as Management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the separate financial statements, Management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable matters related to going concern and using the going concern basis of accounting unless Management either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.
+In preparing the consolidated financial statements, Management is responsible for assessing the Group's ability to continue as a going concern, disclosing, as applicable matters related to going concern and using the going concern basis of accounting unless Management either intends to liquidate the Group or to cease operations, or has no realistic alternative but to do so.

-The Board of Directors is responsible for overseeing the Company's financial reporting process.
+The Board of Directors is responsible for overseeing the Group's financial reporting process.

-The Board of Directors reviews and approves the separate financial statements including the schedules attached therein, and submits the same to the stockholders.
+The Board of Directors reviews and approves the consolidated financial statements including the schedules attached therein, and submits the same to the stockholders.

 R.G.
-Manabat & Co., the independent auditors appointed by the stockholders, has audited the financial statements of the Company in accordance with Philippine Standards on Auditing, and in its report to the stockholders, has expressed its opinion on the fairness of presentation upon completion of such audit.
+Manabat & Co., the independent auditors appointed by the stockholders, has audited the consolidated financial statements of the Group in accordance with Philippine Standards on Auditing, and in its report to the stockholders, has expressed its opinion on the fairness of presentation upon completion of such audit.

-GLEN CHRISTOPHER HILTON Chairman of the Board

-President

-JOSE TRISTAN P. CARPIO Chief Financial Officer

-Signed this of , 2025

-SUBSCRIBED AND SWORN TO before me this MAR 1 2 2025 2025, the signatories exhibiting to me their respective Passports/Driver's License Nos., as follows:
+presentation upon completion of such audit.
+GLEN CHRISTOPHER HILTON Chairman of the Board EBIOTH.
+TANCO JOSE TRISTAN P. CARPIO Chief Financial Officer Signed this of SUBSCRIBED AND SWORN TO before me the MAR 1 22 2025 2025, the signatories exhibiting to me their respective Passports/Driver's License Nos., as follows: Name Passport Nos.
+Date/Place Issued 1 Glen Christopher Hilton 2.
+Eusebio H. Tanco 3.
+Jose Tristan P. Carpio ATTY.
+JUSHUA P. LAPUZ Notary Public Notary Public Makati City Until Dec.
+31, 2025 Appointment No. M-016 - (2024-2025) Page No. PTR No. 10466007 Jan.
+2, 2025 / Makati for AUDITED FINANCIAL STATEMENTS

-Passport Nos.

-Date/Place Issued

-1. Glen Christopher Hilton

-Name

-- 2. Eusebio H. Tanco - 3.
-Jose Tristan P. Carpio

-Doc.
-No. 207; Page No. 23; Book No. 51; Series of 2025.
-Public Makati City

-Notary Publidntii Dec.
-31, 2025

-Appointment No. M-016 - (2024-20

-Appointment No. M-016 - (2024-2025)

-PTR No. 10466007 Jan.
-2, 2025 / Makati

-IBP Lifetime No. 04897 Roll N

-MCLE Compliance No. VII-0016370

-Valid until April 14, 2025
+MCLE Compliance No. VII-0016370 Valid until April 14, 2025

-G/F Fedman Bldg., 199 Salcedo St. Legaspi Villago, Makati City for AUDITED FINANCIAL STATEMENTS